-I currently teach courses on maps, information infrastructures, urban intelligence, and mediated cities.
-I’m grateful to have won a Distinguished Teaching Award, and to have had the opportunity to work with hundreds of inspiring students, many of whom have gone on to do amazing things.
+I currently teach courses on maps, information infrastructures, urban intelligence, mediated cities, and the connections between anthropology and design.
+I’m grateful to have won a Distinguished Teaching Award, and to have had the opportunity to work with hundreds (actually, probably thousands) of inspiring students, many of whom have gone on to do amazing things.

 Also: I like art, music, and dogs.
 And New York, where I’ve lived for 22+ years.
 Finally: I know how to make a dovetail joint without using power tools.